codr7/alisp/README.md

 ### intro
 aLisp aims to become a hackable, embeddable, reasonably fast interpreted custom Lisp implemented in portable C. The current version weighs in at 3 kloc and supports all features described in this document.

+### quirks
+- Parens are used for calls, brackets for lists.
+- Infix calls are supported with `.` between first argument and call.
+- Lists are passed by reference.

 ### setup
 aLisp requires CMake and a C compiler to build.